Close Menu

 Canavan explains it in simpler terms: “The effort you make around SAM is proportional to the size of the estate [IT environment] because it’s a risk-based discipline.”

-How has the Booming Growth of SaaS Transformed Software Management?
+How Has the Booming Growth of SaaS Transformed Software Management?

 SaaS changed the way businesses deploy and use software.
 In just over two decades, cloud-based deployments and subscription-based billing have come to dominate the software marketplace.
 According to Gartner, the overall cloud market is projected to exceed $474 billion, and it shows no signs of slowing its steady growth.
 With limited commitments, low pricing, and quick implementation, software-as-a-service tools hold many advantages over on-premise software.